University railway station (England): Redevelopment

+Construction work took place from 2021 to 2024.
+The architects were Associated Architects and the contractor was VolkerFitzpatrick.
+The extended platforms were opened in time for the Birmingham 2022 Commonwealth Games in July 2022, and the new buildings were opened on 28 January 2024.
+Numerous other facilities within the station were improved, replaced, or expanded.
+The widths of the platforms were doubled and equipped with a canopy for sun and rain protection, and the landscaping was improved.

 Facilities

 Pedestrian access is via University Road West, close to the Medical School and bus interchange - around 330 yd uphill from University Square.
 Owing to the station's campus location on a service road there is no car parking, although nearby Selly Oak station is a designated Park and Ride station.
 The station is alongside the Worcester and Birmingham Canal, a popular cycling and jogging route.
 Access is at street level as there is a fence between Platform 2 and the towpath.